Line-fr/Vship/doc/VshipAPI.md

 Note that it can increase VRAM usage.
 You can verify the amount of VRAM used per working handler [here (SSIMU2)](SSIMULACRA2.md) and [here (Butteraugli)](BUTTERAUGLI.md).
 You can also retrieve the total amount of VRAM of the GPU using `Vship_GetDeviceInfo`.

+### Video Metrics

+CVVDP is a Video Metric, as such, a fully score can only be gotten by processing every single frames through a single handler in the right order.

 ## Details on every function

 ### Vship_GetVersion